School Policies

 School Self-Evaluation

 School self-evaluation (SSE) is a collaborative and reflective process of internal school review, which allows schools to take ownership of their own development and improvement.
 The process enables schools to gather evidence in order to identify meaningful and specific targets and actions for improvement that focus on teaching and learning practices.
-Our three chosen areas of focus are Literacy, Numeracy and Assessment.
-The Community document below gives an overview of the various methodologies being introduced to achieve improvement in these areas for the 2020/2021 school year.
-Circular 40/2020 states that there will be no new or additional SSE requirements on schools in the 2020/21 school year.
+During phase one and two of the SSE process our focus was Literacy, Numeracy and Assessment.